AaronAmberman/VTOLVR-MissionAssistant/README.md

 ![image](https://user-images.githubusercontent.com/23512394/220999419-2b8f336a-a097-425c-9429-e4fa79b32510.png)

 Translations are not started yet.
 Trying to follow suite with VTOL VR and have English, Chinese, Korean, Japanese and Russian.

+# Beta
+I have added a setup directory with a build of the software.

+## Known Issues
+Location points are truncated down from up to 15 characters.
+I plan on convert the values to strings in the future as I do not need numbers...I do no calculations with them.
+Or if I can figure out a more proper conversion from float to string then string to float.
+Proper in terms of matching the previous output.